Our blogs feature a wide variety of articles on various aspects of online teaching and learning in business and law.

-If you would be interested in contributing a guest blog, please email us.
+If you would be interested in contributing a guest blog, we’d be delighted to hear from you.

 This blog traces what happened when we invited AI into our writing process for a conference submission.
 What followed was part confidence boost, part reality check, and part recognition that navigating AI in academia is an evolving, unfinished process.